 Unlike an inventory management system, a warehouse management system will offer more features and the ability to track different metrics throughout your warehouse and not just your inventory.
 Almost all warehouse management systems will track inventory to some extent, but it’s rarely the primary focus of the software or process.

-One of the main focuses that a warehouse management system will have the ability to track employees and help them pick, pack, and ship products from your warehouse.
+One of the main focuses that a warehouse management system will have is the ability to track employees and help them pick, pack, and ship products from your warehouse.
 It will also help you perform counting and keep your warehouse running smoothly.
 Finding the right WMS (warehouse management system) for your business can make all the difference.

 Warehouse Management vs. Inventory Management